OWASP/CheatSheetSeries/cheatsheets/Threat_Modeling_Cheat_Sheet.md

 ### Identify Risks Early-On

 Threat modeling seeks to identify potential security issues during the design phase.
-This allows security to be "built-into" a system rather rather "bolted-on".
+This allows security to be "built-into" a system rather than "bolted-on".
 This is far more efficient than having to identify and resolve security flaws after a system is in production.

 ## High-Level Process